kubeflow/website/content/docs/fairing/gcp-kubeflow-notebook.md

     1. Train an XGBoost model in a notebook,
     1. Use Kubeflow Fairing to train an XGBoost model remotely on Kubeflow,
-    1. Use Kubeflow Fairing to train an XGBoost model remotely on Cloud ML Engine,
+    1. Use Kubeflow Fairing to train an XGBoost model remotely on AI Platform Training,
     1. Use Kubeflow Fairing to deploy a trained model to Kubeflow, and
     1. Call the deployed endpoint for predictions.